rojastpa/OfficeDocs-SharePoint/migration/spmt-supported-webparts.md

 >
 >At least 24 hours before you start migration, do the following:
 >1.
 From the SharePoint Admin Center, select Settings.
 >2.
+If using the modern experience, click Go to the classic settings page.
+>3.
 Scroll down to "Custom Script".
->3.
+>4.
 Select both of the following:</br>
 >*Allow users to run custom script on personal sites*</br>
 >*Allow users to run customer script on self-service created sites*
 >